 A successful wildlife garden will encourage all manner of animals, birds and insects to spend time in your garden, helping you to get closer to nature in the process.
 Recent events have meant we're all spending more time outdoors than before, with many of us taking great enjoyment from getting closer to nature, seeing the benefits it can bring to reducing our stress levels and promoting a feeling of wellbeing.

-So how can you achieve this in your own garden?
+The key to any wildlife-friendly garden is to create as many different habitats for animals as possible.
+The reality is you're probably already doing more than you think thanks to simply having flowering plants, hedges, a woodpile or a small water feature.
+But there's also plenty more changes you could make to encourage an even more diverse range of creatures to enjoy your outside space.
 From making smart planting choices, creating super-chic feeding stations to bigger projects such as building a bug hotel or keeping bees, there are endless ways you can do your bit for nature and raise your garden’s style credentials in the process, too.

-With this in mind, we’ve put together 15 easy ways you can encourage creatures, of all sizes, into your garden, helping to boost the local eco-system and maybe lower those stress levels.
-Once you've got the lowdown on how to encourage wildlife, you'll find more ideas for garden updates in our garden design ideas gallery.
+We’ve put together 20 easy ways you can encourage more wildlife into your garden, which will help to boost the local eco-system too.
+Once you've got the lowdown on how to get a nature-friendly space, you'll find more ideas for garden updates in our garden design ideas gallery.

 1. Provide a mini watering hole